tbclla/laravel-revolut-business/README.md

 Skip this step, this package will generate a JWT for you whenever one is needed.<br>
 You can verify that you have configured everything correctly by generating a JWT via the below artisan command.
-Optionally, you can pass it the path to the matching public key via the `--public` flag, to validate the JWT.
+Optionally, you can pass it the path to the matching public key with the `--public` flag, to validate the JWT.

 ```
 php artisan revolut:jwt